canro91/canro91.github.io/_posts/2026-07-03-FridayLinks.md

 ***

 _(Bzzz...Radio voice)_ This email was brought to you by...
 [Street-Smart Coding Manifesto](https://imcsarag.gumroad.com/l/streetsmartcodingmanifesto/?utm_source=blog&utm_medium=post&utm_campaign=friday-links-smolweb-couriers-arguing).
+My case against syntax obsession to stand out. _Because real impact comes from skills outside your IDE._

 Preorder for just $1 and become a coder who stands out beyond syntax.
 If you'd like to support the work, contribute $5 or more, and I'll thank you in the Acknowledgments.

 See you next time,